TYPE DESIGN INFORMATION PAGE last updated on Sun Mar 9 00:36:17 EST 2014

 Type and graphic designer from Joseph City, AZ.
 His first degree was from Brigham Young University.
 He was a type designer at P22/Lanston from 2004-2007.
 In 2008, he obtained an MA in typeface design from the University of Reading where he designed the typefaces Grandia and Grandhara (Indic).
 In January 2009, he joined Adobe just after Thomas Phinney left.
 He lives in San Jose, CA.

 In 2006, he published a nice set of connected calligraphic script fonts, P22 Zaner.
 Bodoni 175 (2006, P22/Lanston) is a revival of Sol Hess' rendition of Bodoni.
-Working on Junius (2006), a revival/adaptation of Menhart Antiqua.
+He was working on Junius (2006), a revival/adaptation of Menhart Antiqua.
+Frnklin's Caslon, or P22 Franklin Caslon, was designed in 2006 by Richard Kegler and Paul Hunt in collaboration with the Philadelphia Museum of Art.
+This slightly eroded font set includes faithfully reproduced letterforms digitized directly from images of impressions made by Benjamin Franklin and his printing office circa 1750.
+It comes with a set of ornaments.

 Fun creations at FontStruct in 2008-2009: Possibly (a stencil loosely based on the Mission Impossible series logo), Probably (same as Possibly but not stenciled), Med Splode, Arcade Fever, negativistic_small, New Alpha_1line, New Alpha_4line, New Alpha_bit, New Alpha_dot [dot matrix font], New Azbuka [after Wim Crouwel's New Alphabet from 1967], positivistic, slabstruct_1, slabstruct_too, structurosa_1, structurosa_bold, structurosa_bold_too, structurosa_caps, structurosa_faux_bold, structurosa_leaf, structurosa_script, structurosa_soft, structurosa_tape, structurosa_too, structurosa_two, Slabstruct Too Soft, Structurosa Clean Soft, Structurosa Script Clean, Structurosa Clean, Structurosa Clean Too, Structurosa Clean Leaf, Structurosa Boxy, Stucturosa Script Heavy.